Trump trial in New York kicks off today in a historic first for a former president

 Judge Juan Merchan took his seat on the bench just before 10 a.m. and called the proceedings to order.
 He quickly denied a motion from Trump's legal team asking him to recuse himself from the case.
 Trump's attorneys had argued that Merchan should step aside because of his daughter's employment at a consultancy firm that does work for Democratic candidates and progressive groups.
 Merchan said their argument relied upon "a series of inferences, innuendos and unsupported allegations."

-Trump's lawyers and prosecutors from Manhattan District Attorney Alvin Bragg's office argued over some outstanding issues related to trial rules and the questions that potential jurors will answer.
+Trump's lawyers and prosecutors from Manhattan District Attorney Alvin Bragg's office argued over a handful of outstanding issues related to evidence, rules for the trial and the questions that potential jurors will answer.

 Joshua Steinglass, a member of Bragg's team, said the prosecution would offer evidence that Trump conspired with his former attorney Michael Cohen and an executive at the parent company of the National Enquirer to suppress damaging stories about Trump, and publish negative stories about his rivals, before the 2016 election.